Toll Free USA & Canada: 1-800-704-6234

 Please note: Southern Crossings has many relaxed tours, this tour however is for the more adventurous traveler.
 Please ask your client services assistant for more information on transport and accommodation for your specific tour.

 International flight to/from La Paz, pre- & post- tour accommodation, visas, vaccinations, personal insurance, meals except where specified above, drinks, laundry, souvenirs, tips while on optional excursions and other items of a personal nature.
-Medical travel insurance is not included through Southern Crossings, cancellation insurance is advisable.
+Medical travel insurance is not included through Southern Crossings and cancellation insurance is advisable.

 We will gladly arrange additional accommodation for you before or after your trip: